House passes bill to cap cost of insulin at $35 a month - NewsBreak

 “There is no time off when you live with diabetes,” said Rep. Lucy McBath (D-Ga.).

-“Why is it that a child born with this disease must spend around $6,000 a year for life on a drug that has been around for over a century?”
-McBath asked.
+“Why is it that a child born with this disease must spend around $6,000 a year for life on a drug that has been around for over a century?,” said McBath.

-Supporters of the measure said it will help prevent diabetics from having to make the difficult choice between buying life saving medicine and paying the bills.

 “Americans are paying more than ten times the price of insulin as people in other high-income countries,” said Rep. Frank Pallone Jr. (D-N.J.).